gradle/gradle/subprojects/docs/src/docs/release/notes.md

         }
     }

+#### Removed old mechanism for declaring dependencies

+Very early versions of the `cpp-lib` and `cpp-exe` plugins had rudimentary support for publishing and resolving native components.
+This support was never fully functional, and has now been completely removed in preparation for full support in the upcoming releases.

 ### Changes to incubating Java language plugins

 To better support the production of multiple binary outputs for a single set of sources, a new set of Java